THE PRO ACT

 Why We Need the PRO Act

-Our basic labor law, the National Labor Relations Act (NLRA) of 1935, which is supposed to protect the rights of workers to form a union and bargain collectively, is broken.
-Ever since its passage, corporations and their political allies have conspired to render the law toothless.
-In recent decades, employers have been able to violate the NLRA with impunity, routinely denying workers our basic right to join with our co-workers for fairness on the job.
+Our basic labor law, the National Labor Relations Act (NLRA) of 1935, which is supposed to protect the rights of workers to form a union and bargain collectively with their employers, is broken.
+Ever since its passage, corporations and the politicians they bankroll have conspired to render the law toothless.
+In recent decades, employers violate the law with impunity, threatening, harassing and even firing workers who are organizing for fairness on the job.